Fall Semester: Teach a First-Year Seminar in Explorations

 - Student leaders must be a junior or senior next fall and have a strong academic record, as indicated by a G.P.A. above 3.20 (exceptions will be considered only under very special circumstances).

-- All leaders must be available for training and orientation responsibilities beginning Tuesday evening, August 27, 2019 and continuing through Saturday, August 31, 2019.
+- All leaders must be available for training and orientation responsibilities during the last week of August.

 Examples of recent Explorations seminars include: